-January blues are a real thing, and they can sometimes make it difficult to stay true to New Year resolutions to become more active.
-But those of us who live in Central Texas are lucky because we have an abundance of beautiful nature trails that make maintaining those resolutions easy and — dare we say it? — even fun.
+Maintaining your fitness regimen isn’t always easy, we know.
+But those of us who live in Central Texas are lucky because we have an abundance of beautiful nature trails that make maintaining our fitness routine — dare we say it? — fun.
 Read on to discover some of Austin’s best nature trails.

 Upper Barton Creek Greenbelt